Food And Drink

 The three pubs in West Bay are all Palmers pubs, Bridport’s brewery.

 You can sit in the beer garden of The George and watch harbour life as you enjoy a pint of the local brew.
+Good value pub grub too.

 The thatched Bridport Arms on East Beach was built around the turn of the 18th century, making it the oldest surviving building in West Bay.
+We’ve not eaten here for ages, not since before it was taken over by new managers in 2023, current reviews look a bit mixed.

 A welcoming pub is the Tiger Inn.
 It’s close to the town centre on Barrack Street, which runs north off East Street.
 The pub is traditional with a nice atmosphere.
 Popular with locals, it is friendly to non-locals too.
 It has pleasant courtyard seating at the front and back of the pub.
 There is a good selection of real ale (and it’s not Palmers for a change).